bobbyray/GeoPathsx/README.md

   Installer ends and Workbench opens.
   </pre>
-* Initialize MsSql Database and Table
+* Initialize MySql Database
 In MySql Workbench prepare the database schema:</p>
   * **NOTE: Do not import database if it already exists because it will be over-written with empty tables.**
-  * If geopath database does not exist, import it from [MySqlInitialTables/MySqlInitialTable.sql](../master/MySqlInitialTables/MySqlInitialTable.sql).
+  * If database does not exist, import it from [MySqlInitialTables/MySqlInitialTable.sql](../master/MySqlInitialTables/MySqlInitialTable.sql).
   Customize the MySqlInitialTable.sql file to use the database name you want instead of some_geopath.
+  Change the name in two places: the CREATE DATABASE and USE statements.
   Note: Do **not** change the table name of geopath in the file.
   * The database name and password must be set in the local web.config file to match.
 ### Local Debugging, Temporary Changes